qʷicčiƛma

 |

-Klehwetua Rodney Sayers, co-founder and president
+Klehwetua Rodney Sayers, co-founder & president

-Emily Luce, co-founder and treasurer
+Emily Luce, co-founder & treasurer/secretary